watem-sedem/watem-sedem/docs/input.rst

 Filename of the ditch map.
 This raster is only mandatory when :ref:`Include ditches = 1 <includeditches>`

+TO DO: dataype raster

 Dam map filename
 ****************

 Filename of the dam map.
 This raster is only mandatory when :ref:`Include dams = 1 <includedams>`

+TO DO: dataype raster

 P factor map filename
 *********************

-Filename of the P-factor map.
+Filename of the :ref:`P-factor <pfactor>` map.

+TO DO: dataype raster

 River segment filename
 **********************